Micro-Grant Program Guidelines

 - Virtual and in-person speakers to engage groups in learning and discussion

-Guilds that receive a Micro-Grant in 2022 may still apply for a full guild grant for future years.
-For example, you may apply later in 2022 for a 2023 grant.
+Guilds that receive a Micro-Grant in any given year may still apply for a full guild grant for future years.
+For example, you may apply later in 2024 for a 2025 grant.

 MAFA will accept proposals on a rolling basis throughout the year.
 To apply, submit the online MAFA Micro-Grant Application.
 Please include a budget and any supporting documents.
 You may save your work on this form and return to it later.
 Questions on this process may be sent to email@example.com.
 All submissions will be acknowledged.

-The Grants Committee will review the proposals every three months with the next review being December 2022.
+The Grants Committee will review the proposals every three months.
 The committee will then select one or more of the awards to recommend to the MAFA Board for approval.
 If approved, the full amount of the award will be sent to the contact person on the application.
 All attempts will be made to have the decision by the middle of the month.

 Funds must be used within 12 months of receipt but exceptions will be considered by the committee.